Honolulu Museum of Art: History

-New galleries exploring cross-cultural influences were renovated and reopened in the Western Wing in November 1999.
-A new gallery for Korean art opened in June 2001.
-New galleries for the arts of India, Indonesia, and Southeast Asia were renovated and opened in January 2002.
+New galleries exploring cross-cultural influences were renovated and reopened in the Western Wing in 1999.
+A new gallery for Korean art opened in 2001.
+New galleries for the arts of India, Indonesia, and Southeast Asia were renovated and opened in 2002.
 A new gallery for the art of the Philippines named for retiring Museum Director and his wife, George and Nancy Ellis, opened in 2003.
-In February 2005, the museum opened an Asian Painting Conservation Studio.
-In December 2005, renovation of the Western Art galleries was completed.
+In 2005, the museum opened an Asian Painting Conservation Studio and renovation of the Western Art galleries was completed.

 In 2001, the museum entered into a partnership with the Doris Duke Foundation for Islamic Art, and the theater was refurbished and renamed for her in July 2002.
 In October 2002, the museum opened a new gallery that serves as the orientation center for all tours to Doris Duke's Honolulu estate Shangri La, which started on November 6, 2002.

 On April 17, 2020, the museum laid off one third of its full-time workers and every seasonal worker who worked part time to reduce the spread of COVID-19.

 The Contemporary Museum and Honolulu Academy of Arts merge

-The former Contemporary Museum, Honolulu in Makiki Heights was integrated into the Honolulu Academy of Arts in July 2011.
-The academy's board of trustees voted in December 2011 to change the museum's public name to the Honolulu Museum of Art as of March 2012, retaining its legal name as the Honolulu Academy of Arts.
+The former Contemporary Museum, Honolulu in Makiki Heights was integrated into the Honolulu Academy of Arts in 2011.
+The academy's board of trustees voted to change the museum's public name to the Honolulu Museum of Art as of March 2012, retaining its legal name as the Honolulu Academy of Arts.
 The former Contemporary Museum, or Spalding House, became the Honolulu Museum of Art Spalding House, the Art Center at Linekona became the Honolulu Museum of Art School, and The Contemporary Museum at First Hawaiian Center became the Honolulu Museum of Art at First Hawaiian Center.